 This could be happening for a variety of reasons:

-- You're hitting the intima
+- You're catching on the arterial intima

 - You've created a false passage (i.e. you've dissected the artery)